A. Procedure.

 16. A statement regarding existing and proposed zoning.

-C. Protected Tree and Shrub Reports for Tentative Tract Maps.
-(Amended by Ord.
-No. 186,873, Eff.
-2/4/21.)
-No application for a tentative tract map approval for a subdivision where a protected tree or shrub is located shall be considered complete unless it includes a report, in a form acceptable to the Advisory Agency and the City's Chief Forester, which pertains to preserving the tree or shrub and evaluates the subdivided proposals for the preservation, removal, replacement or relocation of the tree or shrub.
-The report shall be prepared by a Tree Expert and shall include all protected trees and shrubs identified pursuant to Section 17.06 B.13. of this Code.
-In the event the subdivider proposes any grading, land movement, or other activity within the drip line of a protected tree or shrub referred to in the report, or proposes to relocate or remove any protected tree or shrub, the report shall also evaluate any mitigation measures proposed by the subdivider and their anticipated effectiveness in preserving the tree or shrub.
+C. Protected Tree Reports for Tentative Tract Maps.
+No application for a tentative tract map approval for a subdivision where a protected tree is located shall be considered complete unless it includes a report, in a form acceptable to the Advisory Agency and the City’s Chief Forester, which pertains to preserving the tree and evaluates the subdivider’s proposals for the preservation, removal, replacement or relocation of the tree.
+The report shall be prepared by a tree expert and shall include all protected trees identified pursuant to Subdivision 13. of Subsection B. (Map Requirements) of this Section.